MuteBard/Unity_Voxel/Notes/dev/DEV-06.md

-# DEV-06, Creating our Quads
+# DEV-06, Merging our Quads
 #### Tags: [quads]

-    Check script changes in github
+    Check Script History on Github

     We are merging our 6 quads meshes into one mesh with no duplicate vertices and normals